kartik-v/dependent-dropdown/README.md

 - Automatically lock/disable the dependent dropdown until dependent results are available.
 - The plugin uses ajax call to the server to render the list of dependent options.
 - Allows a loading indicator to be displayed in dependent select until the results are fetched from the server.
+- Configure your own loading progress text to be displayed for each dependent dropdown before the results are fetched from the server.
 - Display a placeholder label with an empty value.
 For `optgroups` automatically disable this option.
 - Triggers JQuery events for advanced development.
 Events currently available are `depdrop.init`, `depdrop.change`, `depdrop.beforeChange`,`depdrop.afterChange`, and  `depdrop.error`.